hydroper-jet/compiler/README.md

 # Jet Compiler

-The Jet Compiler implemented in the [Racket language](https://racket-lang.org).
+The Jet Compiler implemented in the Rust language.

+## License

+Apache License 2.0